Day 1 - Saturday

 Heading north across Mainland, we will spend a couple of hours exploring the remoter parts of Mainland, which have breeding Red-throated Divers, Whooper Swans and scarce breeders on inland lochs, and where outlying headlands are some of the best places to see Harbour Porpoise and occasional Dolphins, Minke Whale and Orca.
 These back roads will see us held up in Shetland traffic jams, with Shetland Ponies and Shetland Sheep slowing our progress along the single-track roads!
 We may also explore north east Mainland, a favoured Otter watching point, with numerous tern colonies and seal haulouts.
 Today we make a late evening visit to the Storm Petrel colony on Mousa, a spectacular sight and sound show!
-Overnight Sumburgh.

 If the Mousa trip went ahead as planned, we will have a later start, and a relaxing day gently exploring the South Mainland, including a seawatch at Sumburgh Head where we will see Puffins and other seabirds at close quarters, and have a chance of seeing Minke Whale, Harbour Porpoise and cetaceans, with Orca possible at this time of year.
 Pool of Virkie, Quendale, Scatness or Quaff can be great sites for migrants while local freshwater and sea lochs should produce Red-throated Diver, bathing skuas, ‘real’ Rock Dove, Black Guillemot and Shetland Wren.
 We will also take several shorter walks around stunning sandy beaches and headlands, checking sites for migrant birds too.
-Overnight Sumburgh.

 After breakfast and depending on flight times, we should have a few hours to explore South Mainland, visiting the superb tombolo of St Ninian's Isle and exploring the Jarlshof archaeological site.
 We depart from Sumburgh to Aberdeen by air.

 Please note; in poor weather it may not be possible to deliver boat trips as stated, though we will do everything within reason to reschedule.

 This holiday can be combined with: